mcarvin8/sf-decomposer/README.md

 Error (1): Metadata type not found for the given suffix: field.
 ```

-### Issues

-Please create "Issues" in this repository if you experience problems decomposing and recomposing specific metadata types or if this plugin's version of SDR needs to be updated to account for new metadata types.

 ## Warnings and Logging

 The package used to decompose and recompose XMLs, `xml-disassembler`, will log errors, and optionally debugging statements, to a log file, `disassemble.log`.
-This log will be created in the working directory and will be created when runnign this plugin at all times.
+This log will be created in the working directory and will be created when running this plugin at all times.
 If there were no XML decomposing/recomposing errors, this log will simply be empty.

 By default, this package will only log errors to the file.
 This plugin will print `xml-disassembler` errors as warnings in the command terminal to allow all other files to be processed.